-While the long-term results of sleeve gastrectomy are not yet apparent, the change in preference may be due to the higher level of safety with the procedure as well as the success rate for patients when it comes to weight loss.
-The weight loss for patients at the second and third year after sleeve gastrectomy show significant weight loss in the patients and a reduced if not removed the existence of pre-existing comorbidity.
+While the long-term results of sleeve gastrectomy are not yet apparent, the preference change may be due to the higher level of safety with the procedure as well as the success rate for patients when it comes to weight loss.
+A significant weight loss for patients in the second and third year after sleeve gastrectomy is accompanied by a significant reduction of pre-existing comorbidity.
 This means patients are safer with the procedure, and they are getting excellent results overall.

 Related: Gastric Sleeve Weight Loss Timeline

-Knowing what these trends changes are in the bariatric practice and why they occur can dramatically assist the primary care physicians in how they inform their patients and the direction that they recommend.
+Knowing these trends in the bariatric practice and why they occur can dramatically assist primary care physicians in informing their patients and the direction they recommend.
 Additionally, it is beneficial to the surgeon when providing pre-operative counseling to their patients.

-The study that developed this information was conducted by Bradley N. Reams, M.D., M.S., a surgical resident at the Department of General Surgery as well as Justin Dimick, M.D., M.P.H., an assistant professor of surgery as well as chief of the Division of Minimally Invasive Surgery at the University of Michigan Health System.
-In the study, they analyzed the data of 43,732 adult patients that had bariatric surgery.
+The study that developed this information was conducted by Bradley N. Reams, M.D., M.S., a surgical resident at the Department of General Surgery, and Justin Dimick, M.D., M.P.H., an assistant professor of surgery as well as chief of the Division of Minimally Invasive Surgery at the University of Michigan Health System.
+The study analyzed the data of 43,732 adult patients who had undergone bariatric surgery.
 This data was a compilation of information from 39 hospitals.